Use your voice: 'Where you live'

 Once you have discussed the assembly in school, why not share your opinions in our interactive debate with schools around the world?
 Click the 'join the debate' tab for more details.

 Script to introduce the film

-This is a film about various issues that effect people around the world.
+This is a film is a mix of short extracts about different local stories around the world.

 The people in the video talk about the issues that are important to them where they live.

 Show film and use the discussion prompts afterwards.
 Email firstname.lastname@example.org if you would like to download a copy of this film.

 Which of the stories were most interesting to you?
 Why?